bowmanjd/pysimpleurl/README.md

 Basic example of a Python-based HTTP client that does not depend on any external libraries

+Feel free to read [a more detailed explanation in this tutorial](https://dev.to/bowmanjd/http-calls-in-python-without-requests-or-other-external-dependencies-5aj1).

 # Use cases

 When needs and complexity of HTTP calls are minimal, and outside dependencies are undesirable.